cruising the south pacific

 About genes.

-Here's this butterfly, Danaus plexippus the Monarch.
 It's in Canada.
 In August.
 It jumps up into the sky and begins its usual herky jerky butterflying.
 It flits off over the meadow, headed more or less South.
 It flutters over the Great Lakes into New York, takes the New Jersey Turnpike south, joining in what has got to be the most amazing feat of genetic smoke and mirrors ever devised to torment biologists.

-The Monarch butterflies migrate some 4,000 kilometers.
+The Monarch butterflies migrate some 3,000 miles.
 They start from Eastern Canada and the US, and funnel down south into the mountains of Mexico where they wind up in 10 small groups of fir trees.
 These trees in Mexico, in the wintertime, come alive with fluttering butterflies.
 Thousands upon thousands gather on some individual trees, making them look like they have orange leaves.
 The next spring, the migration sets off north again.
 Some of the insects headed as far as Canada, others stopping off in favorite Monarch haunts along the way.

 Mysteries abound in this little jaunt.

-monnew.gif (23723 bytes)Next spring, another caterpillar episode and your grandchildren flap up up and away, bound for the sunny hills of Canada.
+Next spring, the butterflies flap up up and away, bound for the sunny hills of Northeastern US and Canada.

 Work that little jaunt out in terms of genetics.